 The Clifftop Cafe (01303 255 588) is 6.8km (4.2 miles) into the main walk if you take the option a) route, 6.1km (3.8 miles) into the main walk via the option b) route, and 7.9km (4.9 miles) into the full Folkestone Circular route.
 It is exactly what it sounds like: a cafe with a cliff edge situation and with panoramic views from its terrace of the Warren, Folkestone and the sea.
 It is open at weekends in the winter and daily from March, but all of this is “weather permitting”: ie if it is pouring with rain, it may not be open.
 It is more of a tea stop than a lunch stop, since its food offering is fairly limited.

-Dover has some cafes - has some cafes - eg the Market Square Kitchen in the main square and La Salle Verte in the high street.
-But currently (December 2021) these are closing at 3pm.
-That leaves a choice between Costa Coffee, open till 5.30pm Monday to Saturday and 4.30pm on Sunday, and a Weatherspoons pub.
+In Dover in summer you may find refreshment options on the seafront.
+Otherwise, La Salle Verte, a coffee shop in the pedestrianised high street, is open till 5pm Monday to Saturday, and further up the high street there is a Costa Coffee, open till 6pm Monday to Friday, 5.30pm on Saturday, but only 4.30pm on Sunday.
+Between the two is the Eight Bells, a Weatherspoons pub.
 There is also a station buffet at Dover station open till 5pm Monday to Friday, but only 3.30pm Saturday.
 It is closed on Sundays.

 On the Folkestone Circular walk the Battle of Britain Memorial, half a kilometre further on from the Clifftop Cafe, has a visitor’s centre with a cafe that is open 11.00am to 5pm daily from 1 April to 30 September.